PostgREST/postgrest/api.rst

   { "category": "child" }

-Updates also support :code:`Prefer: return=representation` plus `Vertical Filtering (Columns)`_.
+Updates also support :code:`Prefer: return=representation` plus :ref:`v_filter`.

 .. note::

   Beware of accidentally updating every row in a table.
-To learn to prevent that see :ref:`Block Full-Table Operations`_.
+To learn to prevent that see :ref:`block_fulltable`.

 Bulk Insert
 -----------